 No. However, the CDTFA may require a security deposit to cover any unpaid taxes that may be owed if, at a later date, the business closes.
 The amount of the security will be determined at the time you apply.

 Your permit is valid only as long as you are actively engaged in business as a seller.
 If you are no longer conducting business, you should return your permit to the CDTFA for cancellation.
-For more information please see Buying, Selling, or Discontinuing a Business.
+For more information, please see publication 73, Your California Seller's Permit.
 Likewise, the CDTFA may cancel your permit if it finds that you are no longer engaged in business as a seller.

 Yes.
 If your business information or address has changed, you may complete a notice of business change form or contact our Customer Service Center.